Slack vs Microsoft Teams: Which Tool is Best for YOUR Team?

 Utilizing Microsoft’s AI framework, WhoBot is a bot that can search your company intranet from within Teams itself.
 WhoBot can extract personal information like a person’s department or manager, give you an organizational chart of who they report to in the company, and even search for subject matter experts within the company

 Messaging in Microsoft Teams and Slack happens in either group chat rooms with threaded conversations or private chatting.
 Threads let you respond directly to messages in a channel, keeping side conversations to a minimum.
 Both offer a wide range of messaging features like sharing files.

 Teams, though, offers Word-like formatting tools within the message itself so you can change the font style, create a bulleted list, and more.
 If you’re the indecisive type, Teams will even choose a suitable emoji or GIF for you.
 Type your desired emotion in a search box and the platform will find the appropriate media.

 Slack, in its own right, allows you to put a reminder on a particular message, as well as react to messages with Smileys.

 Slack and Teams offer a range of collaboration tools like file sharing, screen sharing, and more.

 There are limits, though, in terms of file size uploads.
-Slack limits you to 1GB while with Teams that limit is 15GB.
+Slack limits you to 1GB while with Microsoft Teams that limit is 15GB.
 As for file storage, Slack’s free plan limits teams to 5GB but caps paid plans at 20GB per user.
-Teams provides 1TB per organization.
+Microsoft Teams provides 1TB per organization.